 Student feedback is provided both formally and informally through regular and ongoing conversations, rubrics, assessment tasks and testing.

-In Reception to Year 5, reports are written at the end of Terms 2 and 4 and Parent Learning Conversations are held for all students early Term 2 and again in Term 3.
-Year 6 students receive a report at the end of each term.
-Parents/Guardians can engage with student learning through Showcase events, work samples on SEQTA or Seesaw, or Assessment Folder.
+Learning Conversations are held for all students early Term 2 and again in Term 3.
+Parents/Guardians can engage with student learning through Showcase events and work samples on SEQTA or Seesaw.